 Fixed costs are set for the project and will not change.
 For example, if you have a guaranteed quote for material, it’s a fixed cost.

 Variable costs, on the other hand, change based on activity.
 Labor hours and subcontractor hours are two examples of variable costs.
 If they need to spend more time on the project than expected, the cost will go up.

 It’s important to put all expected costs in your budget tracking tool and note which ones are variable, as these costs need the most monitoring.

 You’ll need to see your costs as a meaningful level of detail.
 For most projects, this is at the task level.
 However, in some situations, you may prefer monitoring costs at a higher level, such as by employee group.

-You will also want to lay out your budget over time to help you track your progress.
+You will also want to lay out your budget over time to help track your progress.
 For instance, you may know your project takes 100 hours of design work.
-But if that’s 100 hours over 3 months, you may want to break it down into a monthly or even weekly budget.
+But if that’s 100 hours over three months, you may want to break it down into a monthly or even weekly budget.
 This way, it’s easier to spot variances early on.

 Managing a project budget

-- Make your project budget high profile.
-Make sure your team members know you're closely tracking the project budget in detail.
+- Make your project budget high-profile: Make sure your team members know you're closely tracking the project budget in detail.
 This will reduce the likelihood of non-project hours being incorrectly charged to your project.

-- Manage project scope closely.
-It’s very easy for the customer to make a small request that unintentionally results in hundreds or thousands of extra dollars being added to your project.
+- Manage project scope closely: It’s very easy for the customer to make a small request that unintentionally results in hundreds or thousands of extra dollars being added to your project.
 Remind your team that any “extras” need to be properly assessed for impact before they’re added to the project.

 Why project management software with budget tracking is important